T1kcan/k8s-2/Kubernetes-RBAC-Handson.md

 EOF
 ```

-The output of the command k get csr should result in the following:
+The output of the command kubectl get csr should result in the following:

 ```bash
 kubectl get csr